Dynamical Landscape and Multistability of a Climate Model: Conclusions

-{We have complemented the top-down approach based on numerical modelling with data-driven methods -- typically used in for studying molecular compounds -- that allow for the automatic detection of the competing metastable states from the analysis of single stochastic trajectory and to reconstruct the quasi-potential in arbitrarily high-dimension.
-The potential of this approach is outstanding, as we have been able to reconstruct the dynamical landscape of the climate model in both setups and gain a better understanding of how transitions between the competing metastables states occur.
-Additionally, by suitable averaging over many realizations, we have been able to reconstruct the climates of the competing (deterministic) metastable states.
+We have complemented the top-down approach based on numerical modelling with bottom-up data-driven methods that allow for the automatic detection of the competing metastable states from the analysis of a single long stochastic trajectory and to reconstruct the quasi-potential in arbitrarily high-dimension.
+Using this approach we have been able to reconstruct the dynamical landscape of the climate model in both setups and gain a better understanding of how transitions between the competing metastable states occur.
+Remarkably, by suitable averaging over many realizations, we have been able to reconstruct the climates of the competing (deterministic) metastable states.